ie3-institute/simosaik/docs/readthedocs/models.md

 # Models

-Simosaik can provide mosaik with mosaik models.
-Due to the internal mapping, that is used during the translation from mosaik to SIMONA and vise versa, most of the models provided by simosaik are either input or result models.
+Simosaik can provide mosaik with SIMONA models.
+Due to the limitations of the internal mapping, that is used during the translation from mosaik to SIMONA and vise versa, most of the models provided by simosaik are either input or result models.
 Which can either provide SIMONA with input data or mosaik with result data.

 Some specific models, like the energy management communication model, can do both.